xlandscape/LandscapeModel-Core/COMPONENTS.md

     unit.
     Inflow: Inflows into reaches from fields.
 A NumPy array of scale time/hour, space/reach2.
 Values have a unit of m³/d.

+## LandCoverToVegetation
+    Translates land cover into vegetation information using a simple lookup-table approach.

+    INPUTS
+    LandCover: A list of integer identifiers that detail the land use / land cover type of individual elements at scale space/base_geometry.
+Identifiers have no units.
+    Mapping: A file path to an Excel workbook that contains information on how to map land cover classes into vegetation classes.
+    VegetationClasses: A JSON file containing defined vegetation classes and their numerical code.

+    OUTPUTS
+    Vegetation: A list of vegetation classes at a space/base_geometry scale.

 ## LandscapeScenarioPreparation